ResultadosDigitais/hellper/README.md

   Hellper - Your best friend in times of crisis<br>
 </h1>

 <div align="center">Hellper bot aims to orchestrate the process and resolution of incidents, reducing the time spent with manual tasks and ensuring that the necessary steps are fulfilled in the right order.
-Also, it facilitates the measurement of impact and response rate through [metrics](#metrics).
+Also, it facilitates the measurement of impact and response rate through <a href="#metrics">metrics</a>.
   <p>A chance to help explore and develop a bot written in Go, integrated with multiple external platforms and tools.</p>
   <p>Help us expand incident processes’ and understand the needs of other companies that may benefit from Hellper bot.</p>
-  <p>You’re just one PR away from joining the developing team of Hellper!
-[Contribute](#contributing)</p>
+  <p>You’re just one PR away from joining the developing team of Hellper! <a href="#contributing">Contribute</a></p>
 </div>

 <p align="center">